Emanoil Gojdu

 The assets, consisting mostly of real estate in Budapest and of bank accounts which held the income from the buildings, was confiscated by the Hungarian Communist government in 1952, and in 1990 became the property of Erzsébetváros, the 7th District of the Budapest Municipality.
 In 1999, the Budapest Municipality leased the buildings to a Hungarian-Cypriot company.
 The assets are currently estimated to be worth between $812 million and $1.1 billion.

 In 2006, an agreement was signed between the two governments, through which the Romanian side would withdraw all claim in favor of a newly established Hungarian-Romanian foundation.
 However, it is not yet known whether the Romanian parliament would approve this.
-The Romanian Orthodox Church has made public its disagreement with any such compromise, and warned that it would use all legal means to get the assets, as it pretends to be the recipient according to Gojdu's will.
+The Romanian Orthodox Church has made public its disagreement with any such compromise, and warned that it would use all legal means to get the assets, as it claims to be the recipient according to Gojdu's will.